richfaces/richfaces/TESTS.md

 ### Tomcat 6 - Remote

-You need to modify a `conf/tomcat-users.xml`:
+You need to modify the `conf/tomcat-users.xml` file:

     <tomcat-users>
         <role rolename="manager" />